Delta Cafe

-Delta Cafe is a Southern, cajun, and soul food restaurant in the Woodstock neighborhood of Portland, Oregon.
+Delta Cafe is a Southern, cajun, and soul food restaurant in the Woodstock neighborhood of Portland, Oregon, United States.
 Anastasia Corya and Anton Pace opened the restaurant in 1995.
 They sold Delta in 2007 to open another Southern restaurant, Miss Delta, with two of the cafe's cooks.
 Frequented by Reed College students and neighborhood residents, Delta Cafe has been recognized as a favorite local comfort food destination.
 The cafe also has a cocktail bar called Delta Lounge.
 In 2016, a mural was painted on the restaurant's exterior as part of a neighborhood beautification project.

 Description

 Delta Cafe is located on Woodstock Boulevard in southeast Portland's Woodstock neighborhood.
 Delta has been described as an "inexpensive neighborhood place" serving "generous" portions to Reed College students and having "a loyal following from all over".
 It originally had a single dining space and later expanded that to four.
 The restaurant plays "funky" music and has "odd" furniture and local art.
 It is open daily for a 9 am brunch, and from 5 to 10 pm for dinner, with the bar staying open later.
 As of 2011, the restaurant accepts cash and checks only.